 Sober living is a critical component to addiction recovery.
-In particular, Safe Haven Recovery offers an intensive outpatient step-down program supported by our sober recovery homes.
+In particular, Safe Haven Recovery offers an intensive outpatient step-down program supported by our addiction recovery homes.
 In addition, clients residing in sober living are supervised by our certified behavioral health techs.

 Clients are responsible for paying nominal rent, maintaining the home, finding employment, and participating in our intensive outpatient program.
 Specifically, the program operates 3 x per week for a total of 9 hours.
 Generally, most clients stay for far greater periods.
 In addition to group therapy clients are also seen individually by their therapist weekly.
 Furthermore, weekly drug screens help us track client progress and maintain the integrity of the sober homes.